WhiteSymmetry/kececilayout/README.md

 ### Chicago

 ```
 Keçeci, Mehmet.
+From Chaos to Clarity: The Keçeci Layout for Order-Dependent Systems, November 20, 2025. https://doi.org/10.5281/zenodo.17665771.

+Keçeci, Mehmet.
 The Keçeci Layout: A Deterministic Visualisation Framework for the Structural Analysis of Ordered Systems in Chemistry and Environmental Science.
 Open Science Articles (OSAs), Zenodo, 2025. https://doi.org/10.5281/zenodo.16696713